History of Raleigh Hand to Shoulder Center

 In 2019, the practice formally changed names to Raleigh Hand to Shoulder Center to better reflect the practice of treating the entire upper extremity, including the elbow and shoulder.

-Since its founding, hand therapy has been an integral component of the assessment and treatment of hand problems at RHC.
-By organizing the hand therapy department in the center of the clinic, patients, surgeons, and therapists use a team approach.
+Since its founding, hand and upper extremity therapy has been an integral component of the assessment and treatment of hand and arm problems.
+By organizing the therapy department within the clinic, patients, surgeons, and therapists use a team approach.
 With one location and one combined patient chart, patients have prompt access to our surgeons and therapists on the same day as their visit.
-All therapists are board certified/eligible in hand therapy.

-The Raleigh Hand Center plays an active teaching role in the community.
-Several members are on the clinical faculty at UNC Chapel Hill and are active in directing and participating in the weekly orthopaedic resident Hand Conference at WakeMed.
+The Raleigh Hand to Shoulder Center plays an active teaching role in the community and the doctors are active in directing and participating in the weekly UNC orthopedic resident Hand Conference at WakeMed hospital.
 Dozens of papers have been published along with regional, national, and international scientific presentations.
-Several of the surgeons and hand therapists have traveled to less developed countries to teach and instruct in the classroom, clinic, and operating room.
-RHC continues to donate much time and equipment to these endeavors.
+Several of the surgeons and hand therapists have traveled to less developed countries to teach in the classroom, clinic, and operating room.
+They have donated time, resources, and equipment to these endeavors.